SaZiKK/SaZiKK/README.md

 It's SaZiKK here!

-I am a sophomore majoring in Computer Science and I'm planning to pursue a Ph.D. degree！
+- 🏔️ I'm a sophomore majoring in Computer Science  at USTB (University of Sicence and Technology Beijing).
+- 🧑‍🎓 I'm planning to pursue a Ph.D. degree！
+- 🚀 I'm a OIer and ACMer.

-- 🔭 I’m currently working on my own kernel: chaos
+- 🔭 I’m currently working on my own kernel: chaos.
 - 🌱 I'm currently delving deep into operating systems, focusing on:
   - Kernel architecture and design principles
   - Process management